4 Epic Michigan Train Rides That Will Give You An Unforgettable Experience

 1. The Old Road Dinner Train

-Take a 14-mile excursion out of historic Coopersville through Marne, where you’ll traverse over creeks, the highway, and and over an open deck girder bridge.
+Take a 14-mile excursion out of historic Coopersville through Marne, where you’ll traverse over creeks, the highway, and over an open deck girder bridge.
 Each car dates back to the early 20th century, and there’s even room for two passengers in the locomotive.
 This line operates trains for Santa, the Easter bunny, and pumpkin season.
 Charters of 30 or more are treated to lunch, and children’s groups are sometimes treated to access to a caboose.
 For more details, go here.

 3. Tahquamenon Falls Wilderness Excursion